erimcg/Using-D3js/05_06_stacks.md

 ```
 <figure class="sandbox"><figcaption>Figure 8.
 Stacks using the default order (left) and d3.stackOrderInsideOut (right). </figcaption></figure>

-Note that `d3.stackOrderInsideOut` can be used to make steamgraphs as we do in Figure 8.
+Note that `d3.stackOrderInsideOut` can be used to make streamgraphs as we do in Figure 8.
 When doing so we also set the `offset` to `d3.stackOffsetWiggle`.
 For more information, please see the section on stack offsets below.

 For more information on the orderings used by `d3.stackOrderAppearance` and `d3.stackOrderInsideOut` please see [Stacked Graphs—Geometry & Aesthetics](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) by Byron & Wattenberg.